Mapping System Object Code to MATLAB System Block Dialog Box

 The System object™ source code controls the appearance of the block dialog box.
 This section maps the System object code to the block dialog box.
 This example code snippet uses two System objects, one that uses default System object to block dialog box mapping, and one that uses a custom mapping.

 You can also change the appearance of a MATLAB System block dialog box using the Mask Editor.
-For more information, see Customize System Object Dialog Box Using Mask Editor.
+For more information, see Customize MATLAB System Icon and Dialog Box Using Mask Editor.

 System Object to Block Dialog Box Default Mapping